lnccbrown/HSSM/docs/index.md

 conda activate <your-env-name>
 ```

 Substitute `<your-env-name>` with the name of the virtual environment that you choose.
-HSSM 0.2.0 and above supports Python versions 3.10 and 3.11.
+HSSM 0.2.0 and above support Python versions 3.10 and 3.11.

 ### Step 2: Install PyMC through conda-forge